-During the year, the Audit Committee comprised Mrs Lesley Y C Wong (Chairperson up to 20 January 2014), Mr Martin Siu Man-tat (Chairperson from 21 January 2014), Ms Elizabeth Tse Man-yee, and Ms Mable Chan.
+During the year, the Audit Committee comprised Mr Martin Siu Man-tat (Chairperson), Ms Elizabeth Tse Man-yee, and Ms Mable Chan.
 All members of the Committee are non-executive Members.
 The Committee has at least one member possessing "recent and relevant experience", namely, Mr Martin Siu Man-tat, who is a certified public accountant and is also the Director of Accounting Services of the Government of the Hong Kong Special Administrative Region.